I. What is an Anecdote?

 Her friends groan and giggle.
 Here, the anecdote is told just to bring laughter.

 III.
-Importance of Anecdotes
+Types of Anecdotes

 Anecdotes, like other forms of stories, are common and highly effective devices found throughout literature, film, television, theater, and even real life.
 Anecdotes make conversations or dialogue more personal and interesting.
 Usually, they are employed in a way that will make the audience and/or other characters laugh or think more deeply about a topic.

-IV.
-Examples of Anecdotes in Literature
+V. Examples of Anecdotes in Literature

 A very famous anecdote in literature is from Swann’s Way of Marcel Proust’s In Search of Lost Time novels, when he recalls a specific time that he ate a madeleine cookie.
 Below is a small selection from this memory: